Author: Michele at ScriptureStudy.Guide

 Earthly water is not needed to receive the Holy Spirit baptism.
 The blood of Jesus Christ has overcome everything in this world (John 16:33).

-Water baptism is a physical act that we do among the brethren to share our testimony of Jesus Christ.
-God’s kingdom is spiritual.
+Water baptism is a physical act that some do among the brethren to share their testimony of Jesus Christ.
+However, God’s kingdom is spiritual.
 He sees our hearts and minds (1 Samuel 16:7) and does not require our physical vessels to be dunked in water — we have been completely covered and washed in the name of Jesus Christ by His blood (Acts 2:38).

 Coming To Baptism